personal-site-of-mine/nezrkaan-site/writeups/point-of-origin.md

 </div>

 <p style="margin-top: 2rem;">
   One photo, two questions.
-The church named the street.
-The crater's fractured edge named the direction.
+The church gave me the street.
+The crater edge gave me the direction.
 </p>

 <div class="acknowledgement">
   <span class="ack-label">Thanks</span>
-  <p>To the Bellingcat team for this one.
-The crater analysis especially rewards slowing down and looking carefully at what the physics of the impact actually left behind.</p>
+  <p>Thanks to the Bellingcat team for this one.
+The crater analysis was the best part.
+It made me slow down and look closely at what the blast actually left on the road.</p>
 </div>

 <div class="end-mark">✦ ✦ ✦</div>